 Were councils consulted in the process?

 Yes.
-Every council was sent a draft version of their respective page to review.
+Every council was sent a draft version of their respective data to review.

-This year, for non-rates figures (i.e. liabilities, staff) we have assessed council data using Stats NZ’s 2018 household estimates, with some councils opting to replace this estimate with an exact figure.
+All non-rates figures (i.e. liabilities, staff) were assessed using council data from Stats NZ’s 2018 census figures, with some councils opting to replace this with a more up to date figure.
 We have done this because councils have different definitions of what constitutes a residential ratepayer or ‘rating unit’.